 HOW TO GET FOOTAGE OFF YOUR DVR

 If you’re reasonably tech savvy, you can purchase a video capture cable like this one to pull the footage from your DVR to your computer.
+There are plenty of walkthrough videos on Youtube to walk you through grabbing your footage with this lil’ guy!

 HOW TO RIP FOOTAGE FROM ITUNES